makkzone/neuro-san-ui/README.md

     -   Example on mac: `brew install node@18`
     -   For Ubuntu, see this link: https://joshtronic.com/2022/04/24/how-to-install-nodejs-18-on-ubuntu-2004-lts/
     -   Make sure that the node executable is in your path.
 You can do this by typing `node --version`.
+-   Install the protobuf compiler.
+This is needed to generate the protocol buffer files for the UI.
+    Instructions for various platforms are [here](https://grpc.io/docs/protoc-installation/).
+-   Generate the protocol buffer files for the UI.
+This is done by running the following command in the `nextfront` directory:
+    -   `yarn generate`
+    -   This command will generate the necessary files in the `nextfront/generated` directory.
+    -   To view the files: `ls nextfront/generated`
 -   Install `yarn` on your development host.
 Instructions for all platforms are [here](https://classic.yarnpkg.com/lang/en/docs)
     -   Example using current version on mac: `brew install yarn`
     -   For Ubuntu, see this link: https://classic.yarnpkg.com/lang/en/docs/cli/self-update/